 This guidance is intended to assist building societies in having 'regard to' the Code.
-The 2018 Code focuses more intensely than previous versions on Principles, several of which have been redrafted around key governance themes.

 Premium listed companies are encouraged to comply with the Code and to report how they have applied its Principles.
 Reporting on the application of the Provisions of the Code, which underpin the Principles, is on a "comply or explain" basis.
-All reporting should be meaningful and avoid tick-boxing.